psarando/shire-reckoning/README.md

   then the Shire Calendar would be 4 days behind this Gregorian calendar by the start of the Fourth Age (S.A.
 5200 + S.A.
 5600 + S.A.
 6000 + S.A.
 6400 = 4 extra leap-days),
-  which means Astron 6 would have correspond to Gregorian March 25 instead, but that happens to be Rivendell new year's day in T.A.
+  which means Astron 6 would have correspond to Gregorian March 25 instead, but that happens to be Rivendell New Year's Day in T.A.
 3019 if the Calendar of Imladris started reckoning from a proleptic Gregorian March 21, 7050 years earlier.
-  In either case, this would imply that the Shire Calendar started reckoning 5 days after the Kings' Reckoning new year's day in T.A.
+  In either case, this would imply that the Shire Calendar started reckoning 5 days after the Kings' Reckoning New Year's Day in T.A.
 1600, so that after the Kings' and Stewards' Reckoning adjustments in T.A.
 2000 (S.A.
 5441), T.A.
 2059 (S.A.
 5500), and T.A.
 2360 (S.A.
 5801) the calendars would be in sync by the start of the Fourth Age.

+* This script works by taking a Gregorian date and calculating a corresponding Rivendell calendar year for that date, and as mentioned before, its years are synced with the Gregorian calendar years to keep the leap-year calculations simple.
+  The next proleptic Gregorian year before 1 A.D. that starts both a 400-year Gregorian leap cycle and a 432-year Rivendell Calendar leap cycle would be 10800 B.C.
+  (if the year 0 is included) since it's evenly divisible by both 400 and 432.
+  So these calculations could easily be adapted to start reckoning the Calendar of Imladris from this year, and the 7052 years from then to the Fourth Age would be 3748 B.C. which is fairly close to Tolkien's 6000-year gap to our time.

 ##### Remaining Problems